Sunday, November 29, 2009

 Sea Salt to taste

-In a large wok over high heat, add peanut oil, garlic and ginger.
+In a large wok over high heat, add peanut oil and ginger.
 Stir briefly until fragrant and toss in the chili and clams.
 Give it a quick stir and mix in the rice wine.
 Close the lid and cook until all the clams’ shells are open.
-Season the clams lightly with sea salt, if desired.
+Season the clams lightly with sea salt, if desired and top with some chopped scallions.
 Serve immediately.

 Tuesday, November 24, 2009